Reliability-based Topology Optimization using Stochastic Gradients: Numerical Illustrations

 The failure probabilities of these designed structures are then estimated by Monte Carlo sampling using $10^5$ evaluations of the limit state function $g(\thetaa;\xii)$.
-Table \ref{table:ex2_Pf} shows that the final designs obtained using these three sampling strategies have a failure probability slightly over $10^{-3}$.
+Table \ref{table:ex2_Pf} shows that the final designs obtained using these three sampling strategies have failure probabilities slightly over $10^{-3}$.
 This is due to the penalty formulation used here.
-To reach a design with probability of failure strictly below or equal to $p_a=10^{-3}$, we can use a relatively large penalty parameter $\kappa_F$.
+To reach a design with probability of failure strictly below or equal to $p_a=10^{-3}$, we would have to increase the penalty parameter $\kappa_F$.
 However, as the results for the problem in Section \ref{sec:ex1} have shown this will likely slow down the convergence and require a large number of iterations to converge to a $0-1$ design.
 Instead, we can also use a smaller $p_a$ in the optimization problem than required by the engineering application.
-For example, if we use $p_a=5\times10^{-4}$ and implement the hybrid approach with $N=10^5$ evaluations of a 4th order PCE as the surrogate model and same tolerance level $\gamma=25$ as before.
+For example, we use $p_a=5\times10^{-4}$ and implement the hybrid approach with $N=10^5$ evaluations of a 4th order PCE as the surrogate model and same tolerance level $\gamma=25$ as before.
 The resulting design is shown in Figure \ref{fig:ex2_result_d}, which has more members as expected.
-The probability of failure of this designed structure estimated from $10^5$ evaluations of the limit state function $g(\thetaa;\xii)$ is $6.3\times10^{-4}$ (see Table \ref{table:ex2_Pf}).
+The probability of failure of this designed structure estimated from $10^5$ evaluations of the limit state function $g(\thetaa;\xii)$ is $5.7\times10^{-4}$ (see Table \ref{table:ex2_Pf}). {Table \ref{table:ex2_Pf} also lists the mass ratio for these designs, where the mass ratio is defined as the ratio of the mass of the designed structure to the mass of a structure that occupies the entire design domain. }

-Figure \ref{fig:ex2_PfHist} plots the estimates of failure probability at every 25th iteration during the optimization.
+Figure \ref{fig:ex2_PfHist} plots the estimates of failure probability at every 25th iteration during the optimization process.
 This figure shows that the probability of failure initially oscillates but it starts to converge beyond 3750 iterations.
 Also, the plot of objective values in Figure \ref{fig:ex2_ObjHist} attests to this.